yiwan330445/rcc/docs/recipes.md

   and operate on
 - never put `ROBOCORP_HOME` on network drive, since those tend to be slow, and using those can cause real performance issues
+- always make sure, that user owning that `ROBOCORP_HOME` directory has full control access and permissions to everything inside that directory structure

 ### When you might actually need to setup `ROBOCORP_HOME`?